shard-org/sharc/syntax/functions.md

 the inline attribute will cause the compiler to replace the function call with the function body, this is useful for small functions that are called often.

 ### macro
-converts the function into a compiletime macro, making it vitrually the same as the `.mac` directive
+converts the function into a compiletime macro. use `/` to call it

 ### ignore
 ignores that it's unused